 Carbon fiber and titanium are high-end bike frame materials that you can go for, but you can also choose aluminum and steel if you are low on budget.
 Watch this fun yet helpful video to help you choose other bike frame materials!

-Our Expert Advice On Choosing A Bike Frame
+My Advice On Choosing A Bike Frame

 We have some helpful tips for you that can make this complex decision much easier.
-Whenever you go looking for a bike frame, do consider these helpful tips.
+Whenever you go looking for a bike frame, consider these helpful tips.

-- Frame Geometry: Being a rider, you should know that a bike’s geometry can affect the ride characteristics of that said bike, this includes handling, comfort, and steering.
+- Frame Geometry: Being a rider, you should know that a bike’s geometry can affect the ride characteristics of that bike, this includes handling, comfort, and steering.
 Titanium, carbon fiber, and other frame materials are available in different geometries.

 - Different Brake Types: Not all bike frames will allow you to install rim brakes or disc brakes, you will have to be very careful with that.